ngi-nix/ngi-l10n/README.md

   - [ ] Machine-translated suggestions[^machine-translations]
   - [ ] Notification of invalidated strings

-[^machine-translations]: Machine translation is not yet accurate enough for full automation; the possibility of generating output with distorted meaning poses an unacceptable risk to readers of an official manual and any technical instructions presented within.
-Therefore, it is critical that machine translation be limited to suggestions.
-(Note: while project maintainers are unable to confirm accuracy of all human-contributed translations either, contributor codes of conduct foster a minimum level of accountability that brings greater assurance of accuracy than machines are presently capable of providing.)
+[^machine-translations]: Machine translation is not yet accurate enough for full automation; the possibility of generating output with distorted meaning poses an unacceptable risk to readers of an official manual (and any technical instructions presented therein).
+Therefore, it is critical that any machine-translation content be human-reviewed prior to submission.
+(Note: while project maintainers generally are unable to confirm accuracy of all human-contributed translations, contributor codes of conduct foster a minimum level of accountability that brings greater assurance of accuracy than machines are presently capable of providing.)

 #### Notes